-- Be prepared for lab sessions. - Plan your work. - Understand what concepts each laboratory experiment is intended to help you learn. - Do the "Prelab" exercises well before the day of the laboratory. - Understand the calculations you will perform to analyze your data, and how the data you will acquire is used in the calculations. - Learn how to create Excel spreadsheets, perform calculations, plot graphs, etc. - If an Excel spread sheet is going to be used in the lab, set it up before you come to lab. - Think about what you are doing. - Work safely.
-Think about the safety aspects of your actions. - Follow the guidelines for writing in your lab notebook. - Follow the guidelines for writing your lab reports. - Answer all questions you are supposed to answer.
+Be prepared for lab sessions.

+Plan your work.

+Understand what concepts each laboratory experiment is intended to help you learn.

+Do the "Prelab" exercises well before the day of the laboratory.

+Understand the calculations you will perform to analyze your data, and how the data you will acquire is used in the calculations.

+Learn how to create Excel spreadsheets, perform calculations, plot graphs, etc.

+If an Excel spread sheet is going to be used in the lab, set it up before you come to lab.

+Think about what you are doing.

+Work safely.
+Think about the safety aspects of your actions.

+Follow the guidelines for writing in your lab notebook.

+Follow the guidelines for writing your lab reports.

+Answer all questions you are supposed to answer.

 The lab final may involve giving you an "unknown" solution and instructions to perform the type of analysis you did in one of the lab sessions as appropriate to the sample.
 You will have to figure out by some simple measurements on the sample what type of sample it is, and thus, what type analysis you should perform.
-You will only be able to use your lab notebook for the lab final.